 Fresno Rotarians Join Leaders

 Fresno Rotary offers the chance to network and make lasting friendships with some of Fresno business, professional and community leaders.
-In addition, there is 1,222,000 Rotarians in the world that are welcome at any of the 34,500 clubs around the world to enjoy the camaraderie of an international organization.
+In addition, there are 1,220,000 Rotarians in the world that are connected to 33,500 other Rotary clubs around the world to enjoy the camaraderie of an international organization.
 Fresno Rotary is one of the 50th largest clubs in the world that formed in 1916.
+Fresno Rotary brings together its membership of over 300 members of the Fresno and San Joaquin area’s leading business, professional, and community leaders each Monday to listen and learn about key issues affecting our community.
+Our speakers address the most current and important issues and its impact on the local, statewide, national and global level, that engage, educate, and entertain our members.
+Our meetings are open to members and their guests.

 Fresno Rotarians Exchange Ideas

-Fresno Rotarians gathers each week to hear from top business, civic and political leaders, sports and entertainment figures and scientists on timely topics.
+Fresno Rotarians gather each week to hear from top business, civic and political leaders, sports and entertainment figures and scientists on timely topics.
 Rotarians learn about international affairs, current events, public policy and have the chance to witness live debates.
+Fresno Rotary has hosted a diverse and distinctive array of landmark speakers including California Governor Arnold Schwarzenegger, Oklahoma Senator Rick Brinkley, California State Controller John Chiang, Congressmen: Devin Nunes, Jim Costa, and George Radanovich, Fresno Mayors: Alan Autry and Ashley Swearingen, and many others.
+Fresno Rotary is open to Rotarians, their guests, and members of the media.

 Fresno Rotary are committed to improving our community and our world.
-Rotarians work together to find solutions for local and international issues of poverty, illiteracy, clean water, environmental improvement, hunger, disease and many more.
+Rotarians find solutions for local and international issues of poverty, illiteracy, clean water, environmental improvement, hunger, disease and many more.

 What should I expect at a Rotary Meeting?